yang-mingzhou/MBOR/README.md

 ```
 cd src

-## HBOR for the "test" network with 2 partitions
+## MBOR for the "test" network with 3 partitions (i.e., the toy example in the paper)
-make run_HBOR MAP=test NPARTITIONS=2
+make run_MBOR MAP=test NPARTITIONS=3

 ## clean object files
 make clean